 What Else You Should Know Before Buying a Go City San Diego Pass

-- You will receive a guidebook that outlines how to use the pass at each included attraction.
+- You will receive a guidebook outlining how to use the pass at each attraction.
 It is also accessible in the app.

 - You do not need reservations for the San Diego Zoo, San Diego Zoo Safari Park, or SeaWorld San Diego.
-You do need reservations for LEGOLAND California, and some included tours.
+However, you do need reservations for LEGOLAND California and some included tours.
 Make these online.

 The most popular pass is the 5-Day All-Inclusive.
-Most users visit 2-3 attractions per day with this option though our theme parks are usually full-day experiences.
-And, if you are exploring the museums at Balboa Park, you could easily hit five attractions in a day.
+With this option, most users visit 2-3 attractions per day, though our theme parks are usually full-day experiences.
+If you are exploring the museums at Balboa Park, you could easily hit five attractions in a day.

-List of Participating Go San City Diego Pass Attractions
+List of Participating Go City San City Diego Pass Attractions

-Participating attractions and their restrictions frequently change, but this list is accurate as of October 2022.
+Participating attractions and their restrictions frequently change.
 You will need to make reservations to visit some of these attractions.
-Check which ones are available at the time you purchase your pass.
+Check which ones are available when you purchase your pass.

-No reservations are required to visit San Diego Zoo, San Diego Zoo Safari Park, or SeaWorld San Diego when using Go San Diego!
+When using Go City San Diego, you do not need to make reservations to visit the San Diego Zoo, San Diego Zoo Safari Park, or SeaWorld San Diego.

 Theme Parks